jianershi/jianershi.github.io/_posts/2013-11-27-Philips-Hue-Remote-API-Explained.markdown

 categories: technical
 ---

-This post is a response to Stackoverflow question [How to connect backend service with philips hue bridge remotely?](http://stackoverflow.com/questions/19900657/how-to-connect-backend-service-with-philips-hue-bridge-remotely) I realized very late the I don't have enough reputation to post so many links.
+This post is a response to Stackoverflow question [How to connect backend service with philips hue bridge remotely?](http://stackoverflow.com/questions/19900657/how-to-connect-backend-service-with-philips-hue-bridge-remotely) I realized later that I don't have enough reputation to post so many links.
 So it is explained here.

 The question actually comes as two part: